-Please pay attention to the requirements as to the length of the answers (and how they should be presented).
+Please pay attention to the requirements stated with each question and the requirements stated below.
 If you do not substantially comply with these requirements then we may decide that you have not provided a completed application.

-Please do not quote from sources except where absolutely necessary.
+Please do not quote from sources expect where absolutely necessary.

-You should aim to spend about the same amount of time on each question.
+You should aim to spend more time on question 1 than question 2.

 Answers to questions

-We will publish answers to the two questions on this web-page in February 2018
+We intend to post answers to the two questions on this web-page at the end of October 2018.